 The cheapest conservatory roof is a polycarbonate option.
 This material, however, isn’t a brilliant material for your roof, and the lack of insulation can lead to you losing and gaining heat very quickly.

-A double glazed roof is another alternative.
-Double glazing can cost as little as £2500 to fit in your roof and opens your entire conservatory up to loads of natural light.
+A glass roof is another alternative.
+Glass can cost as little as £2500 to fit in your roof and opens your entire conservatory up to loads of natural light.
 Also, your glazing will feature better insulation than polycarbonate.

 That way, you won’t have to worry about your space being a freezer in winter and a furnace in summer.
 You can even choose obscured glass to reduce glare too.

 However, you can also select from solid or tiled options.
 While these can cost around double the price of a glazed roof, you’ll be investing in much better security and privacy.
 Also, if you want a blend of light and shade, you can partially use these materials, leaving parts of the roof glazed.

 Although you’ll pay more initially, these durable roofs insulate your space terrifically, ensuring it stays comfortable throughout the year.

 You can cut the cost even further when you invest in cheap conservatories.
 That’s because you can customise almost every aspect of the design.

 From dimensions to materials and even colours (which can affect the price!), you’ll be able to make little savings everywhere.
 There are plenty of small changes you can make to the design that can make a big difference.

 One smart way of saving money on your conservatory is to check which of your windows need openings.
 Of course, it’s crucial to be able to ventilate your space, particularly in the summer.